ppomes/myanon/README.md

 # Myanon

-Myanon is a MySQL dump anonymizer, reading a dump from stdin, and producing an anonymized version on stdout.
+Myanon is a MySQL dump anonymizer, reading a dump from stdin, and producing an anonymized version to stdout.

 Anonymization is done through a deterministic hmac processing based on sha-256.
 When used on fields acting as foreign keys, constraints are kept.